ziz5090/project1/part1.md

 <a name="faq"></a>

 * I have an idea that requires that I work alone.
 Can I?
-    * No.  Please modify your project idea so that it becomes appropriate for a two-person team.
+    * No, sorry.
+Please modify your project idea so that it becomes appropriate for a two-person team.
+Yes, being forced to work with others is sometimes painful, but I believe that some of the most valuable lessons you learn in University are not the course content.

-* Can my team have 3 (or 4, or 12) students?
+* Can we have a team of 3, 4, or 12 students?
-    * No. Your team has to have exactly two students.
+    * No, sorry.
+For fairness and to make it possible for us to grade them, the projects need to have similar size and scope.

 * Can I use my favorite DBMS instead of PostgreSQL?
     * No, sorry.
 We would like to be more flexible but don't have the staff to handle several diverse systems and platforms.

-* Can I use Ada (or something that's not Python) for Option 3.a?
+* Can I use Ada (or something that's not Python) for Option 3?
-    * Please see the answer to the previous question.
+    * No, sorry.
+Please see the answer to the previous question.